-- Least possible single approach.

-- Detects dead code, but also frequently executed program parts.

-- About 34% of all defects are identified.
+- Least possible single approach. - Needs to be achieved by (specification-based) tests for avionic software of DAL-C - does not suffice for DAL-B or DAL-A. - Detects dead code, but also frequently executed program parts. - About 34% of all defects are identified.

-► Path Coverage:
+▶ Path Coverage:

 - Most powerful structural approach;

-- Highest defect identification rate (100%);
+- Highest defect identification rate (close to 100%);

 - But no practical relevance.

-Decision Coverage
+Decision Coverage Revisited

-- ▶ Decision coverage is more then branch coverage, but less then full path coverage. - ▶ Decision coverage requires that for all decisions in the program, each possible outcome is considered once. - ▶ Problem: cannot sufficiently distinguish Boolean expressions. - For A || B, the following are sufficient:
+- Decision coverage requires that for all decisions in the program, each possible outcome is considered once. - ▶ Problem: cannot sufficiently distinguish Boolean expressions. - Example: for A || B, the following are sufficient: